Douglas fir: Value to other plants

 A parasitic plant which uses P. menziesii is the Douglas-fir dwarf mistletoe (Arceuthobium douglasii).
 Epiphytes such as crustose lichens and mosses are common sights on Douglas-firs.
 As it is only moderately shade tolerant, undisturbed Douglas-fir stands in humid areas will eventually give way to later successional, more shade-tolerant associates such as the western redcedar and western hemlock—though this process may take a thousand years or more.
 It is more shade tolerant than some associated fire-dependent species, such as western larch and ponderosa pine, and often replaces these species further inland.

 Diseases and insects

 Fungal diseases such as laminated root rot and shoestring root-rot can cause significant damage, and in plantation settings dominated by Douglas-fir monocultures may cause extreme damage to vast swathes of trees.
+In Austria, Diplodia tip blight was reported to affect Douglas fir provenances.
 Interplanting with resistant or nonhost species such as western redcedar and beaked hazelnut can reduce this risk.
 Other threats to Douglas-fir include red ring rot and the Douglas-fir beetle.

+Endophytes

+Through association with fungal endophytes, the root and shoot structures of Douglas-fir saplings in low-nutrient conditions have been shown to be elongated, as well as undergo overall biomass increases.
+The proposed mechanisms behind this include high inorganic phosphate solubilization ability by the fungi as well as organic phosphate mineralization, increased mycorrhizal associations through root colonization, and enhanced nitrogen and phosphorus uptake.